apeskinian/p5_treasures_untold/README.md

     | :---: |
     | ![SOLD and OUT OF STOCK](documentation/features/product_details/unavailable_items.png "unavailable items") |

-    To view a product in more detail the user can tap/click on the product image.
+    To view a product in more detail the user can click on the product image.
 Products that are sold or out of stock can still be viewed in more detail.

     | Mobile | Desktop |
     | --- | --- |